Brazile Powers Razorbacks Past LSU in SEC Rout Staying in SEC Chase

 They didn’t need late-game drama.
 They didn’t need a scoring binge from beyond the arc.

-What they needed — and got Z_ was control in the paint and a defensive presence that never let LSU Tigers get comfortable.
+What they needed — and got, was control in the paint and a defensive presence that never let LSU Tigers get comfortable.

 The final score read 91-62 inside the Pete Maravich Assembly Center, a decisive SEC road win that completed a season sweep.